-On September 7, 2022, the Company announced that it had entered into a Manufacturing and Supply Agreement with Viva Healthcare Packaging (Canada) Ltd. ("VMedCare") to manufacture and sell surgical masks enhanced with ZenGUARDTM coating, pursuant to which the Company would provide ZenGUARDTM-coated spunbond material to VMedCare, which will be responsible for manufacturing and packaging ZenGUARDTM branded surgical masks.
+On September 7, 2022, the Company announced that it had entered into a Manufacturing and Supply Agreement (the "VMedCare Agreement") with Viva Healthcare Packaging (Canada) Ltd. ("VMedCare") to manufacture and sell surgical masks enhanced with ZenGUARD[TM] coating, pursuant to which the Company would provide ZenGUARD[TM]-coated spunbond material to VMedCare, which will be responsible for manufacturing and packaging ZenGUARD[TM] branded surgical masks.
 340,000 masks were manufactured in February 2025 and as at March 31, 2025, approximately 220,000 masks are in storage at VMedCare.

-On January 19, 2023, the Company announced that it had signed a Distribution Agreement with Southmedic Inc. ("Southmedic") for the distribution of the Company's patented ZenGUARDTM surgical masks.
-Pursuant to the agreement, the parties agreed that Southmedic will be the distributor of ZenGUARDTM- Surgical Masks to Canadian hospitals, general practitioners, private surgery, long-term care and nursing home markets.
+On January 19, 2023, the Company announced that it had signed a Distribution Agreement (the "Southmedic Agreement") with Southmedic Inc. ("Southmedic") for the distribution of the Company's patented ZenGUARD[TM] surgical masks.
+Pursuant to the Southmedic Agreement, the parties agreed that Southmedic will be the distributor of ZenGUARD[TM]-enhanced surgical masks to the Canadian hospital, general practitioners, private surgery, long-term care and nursing home markets.